kubevela/community/community-membership.md

 They are also on charge of certain areas in KubeVela.

 ### Requirements
-- **Primary reviewer for 20 substantial effort/large labeled PRs to the codebase**
+- **Primary reviewer for 20 substantial effort/large labelled PRs to the codebase**
 - **Equivalent non-coding devotion, such as Spec model contribution, community management, developer advocate, and etc.**
 - **Sponsored by 2 maintainers**
    - **With no objections from other maintainer**